Striking Off a Limited Company

-What does Dissolving a Company mean?
+What does Striking Off a Company mean?

 Dissolving a company is the process of removing the details of your limited company from the Companies House register.
 Once the company name is removed from the register, it no longer exists.